 While FCC rules have outlawed bandwidth-throttling by ISPs for any reason other than slowing service when a user reaches their monthly data cap, it looks as if things will be changing.

-In April, the Trump administration’s new FCC chairman, Ajit Pai, said throttling of websites and online services might actually help customers.
-His comments indicate that if Pai has his way, the FCC will be repealing many of the Net Neutrality rules the agency enacted a few years back.
+In April 2017, the Trump administration’s new FCC chairman, Ajit Pai, said throttling of websites and online services might actually help customers.
+The FCC repealed many of the Net Neutrality rules.
 Many of those rules prevent ISPs from throttling a user’s data stream.

-Pai reportedly believes there might not be any need for any rules at all concerning Net Neutrality and the accompanying subjects of bandwidth-throttling and preferred treatment for content providers willing to pay for an “express lane” for their content.
+Pai reportedly believed there might not be any need for any rules at all concerning Net Neutrality and the accompanying subjects of bandwidth-throttling and preferred treatment for content providers willing to pay for an “express lane” for their content.
+While current U.S. President Joe Biden has encouraged the FCC to reverse Trump administration changes in Net Neutrality, nothing has been officially announced.

-Under current Net Neutrality rules, ISPs cannot limit customer’s access and downloading of content (let’s say music or movies, just for fun) unless the content and the act of obtaining it was proven to be illegal.
+Under current Net Neutrality rules, ISPs cannot limit customers’ access and downloading of content (let’s say music or movies, just for fun) unless the content and the act of obtaining it were proven to be illegal.

 “Illegal” can cover a number of things, but mostly it includes copyrighted materials, as well as truly evil content like child pornography and anything that was shown on the WB network while it was still around.